evgenyneu/evgenii.com/blog/_posts/2016-06-15-distributing-your-library-with-swift-package-manager.md

 In the future you can release updates to your library by creating new version tags, for example, *1.0.1* or *1.0.2*.
 If the library contains breaking changes [the convention](http://semver.org/) is to increment the first *major* digit of the version, for example, *2.0.0* or *3.0.0*.
 This will ensure the apps of existing library users will not be broken.

-Congratilations!
+Congratulations!
 The library is published and ready to be used with Swift Package Manager.

 ## Using your library with Swift Package Manager